jjfiv/remodel/README.md

       * Specify the maximum number of jobs.
 Unlimited if N <= 0.
     --graph
       * Output a Graphviz dot file to FILE
-    -w, --wait
-      * Wait for lock if there is contention.
     --clean
       * Delete all generated files.
     --remake